soumyaxyz/NS3-for-authentication-schemes/instruction.md

 ## Step one

-First, identify where lines were unnecessarily  divided and merge them back (remove the label from the second line) .
-The errors exists mostly in case where the **.** symbol  is used, but not a period.
+First, identify where lines were unnecessarily  divided and **merge them back  after removeing the label from the secondary lines** .
+The errors exists mostly in case where the **.** symbol  is used, but not as a period.

 The erronous line breaks from the previous sample are fixed below: